Celebrated (part fifteen)

 “In good time!
 So, kiddo…you can’t wait for high school.”

 She could see her mother pleased to think so.
 What was high school?
-Was it the growing up…or could Madeline dream she might join Future Secretaries, the debate team, the French club?
+Was it the growing up, or…could Madeline dream of a late-bloomer, who’d join Future Secretaries, the debate team, the French club?
 Light into academic diligence and graduate with honors?

 “Why,” she asked, “is my name Petra?”